Pedro1Guevara/Pedro1Guevara/README.md

 😄 Pronouns: they/them

 ## Current Work 🔭
-Leading Emotions&Care at Tech4Good Lab (May 2023-Present):
+Leading Emotions&Care at Tech4Good Lab (January 2023-Present):
 - Project Manager and Data Analyst for a mental health support application
 - Led validation studies with 15+ participants across Mexico and Spain
 - Published in IEEE and ReCiBE journals